 7 Best Spots For Snorkelling in Bali - Experience the Balinese Waters

-The pristine golden sand, the waves against the shore, the gentle breeze across your face and the calm ocean which calls out to you for snorkelling is what Bali is all about!
+The pristine golden sand, the waves against the shore, the gentle breeze across your face and the calm ocean all of which call out to you to snorkel is what Bali is all about!
 If you haven’t discovered the magical oceanic world underneath the water in Bali, you have not experienced the magic at all.

 In spite of being a small province in Indonesia, Bali is enriched with some vibrant and clear beaches.
 One can quickly get a glimpse of the varied and colourful marine life here — the beach lovers, who have snorkelling in their bucket list, must-visit Bali during the right season.